MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-global-access-with-pim.md

 ## Step 2: Activate privileged access

-Next, we activate the PIM role using the Microsoft Entra admin center, and then attempt to connect with the new role activated.
+Next, we activate group membership using the Microsoft Entra admin center, and then attempt to connect with the new role activated.

-1. With at least User Administrator privilege, navigate to [Microsoft Entra](https://entra.microsoft.com/)  >  **Identity Governance**  > **Privileged Identity Management**.
+1. Navigate to [Microsoft Entra](https://entra.microsoft.com/)  >  **Identity Governance**  > **Privileged Identity Management**.
 1. Select **My roles** > **Groups** to see all eligible assignments.

    :::image type="content" border="true" source="./media/pim-global-secure-access/my-roles-groups.png" alt-text="Screenshot of My role groups screen." lightbox="./media/pim-global-secure-access/my-roles-groups.png":::